theNorstroem/fidl.furo.pro/content/docs/specs/types.md

 #### `label` *string*
 This property labels the field.
 On the furo client libs, this property goes through the translation engine first [optional].
 The `furo-data-xxx-input` components will display this value as placeholder (as long the field is empty) and or label (as soon you have some value)

+#### `placeholder` *string*
+This property labels the field.
+On the furo client libs, this property goes through the translation engine first [optional].
+The `furo-data-ui5-xxx` components will display this value as placeholder (as long the field is empty).

 #### `options.flags` *[]string*